 Interview top agents, find the perfect fit, save thousands.

 How does Trelora compare to top alternatives?

-Trelora’s flat-fee pricing model offers solid potential savings compared to many other discount brokers and services.
+Trelora’s flat fee pricing model offers solid potential savings compared with many other discount brokers and services.

 Clever, for example, negotiates low rates with local realtors from major brands like Keller Williams, Century 21, and more.
 If you were selling a $400,000 home in Raleigh, you could use Clever’s free agent-matching service to list with a top-rated, full-service agent for the exact same price.